Quick answer

 Why is my radiator fan not working?

-Common causes include a blown fuse, faulty relay, failed fan motor, bad temperature sensor, wiring fault or fan control module problem.
+Common causes include a blown fuse, faulty relay, failed fan motor, bad temperature sensor, wiring fault, poor connector or fan control module problem.

 Can a bad radiator fan cause overheating?

 Yes.
-It commonly causes overheating when idling, sitting in traffic or moving slowly.
+It commonly causes overheating when idling, sitting in traffic or moving slowly because the radiator has little natural airflow.

 Is it safe to drive with the radiator fan not working?

-It is risky, especially in traffic.
-Stop if the temperature rises, warning lights appear or steam is visible.
+It is risky, especially in traffic or warm weather.
+Stop if the temperature rises, warning lights appear, coolant leaks or steam is visible.

 Should the fan come on with air conditioning?